CLI

 Exit codes: 0 success; 2 run not found (or no runs); 10 internal error.

-Exports one run to a single JSON file (run metadata + events array).
+Exports one run to a single JSON file (run metadata + projected events array).

 Usage: